-The selling stockholders are offering the shares of common stock described in this prospectus through a number of underwriters.
+We and the selling stockholders are offering the shares of common stock described in this prospectus through a number of underwriters.
 J.P.
-Morgan Securities Inc. and Goldman, Sachs & Co. are acting as joint book-running managers of the offering and as representatives of the underwriters.
+Morgan Securities LLC and Goldman, Sachs & Co. are acting as joint book-running managers of the offering and as representatives of the underwriters.
 Barclays Capital Inc. and Morgan Stanley & Co.
 Incorporated are also acting as joint book-running managers of the offering.
 We and the selling stockholders have entered into an underwriting agreement with the underwriters.
-Subject to the terms and conditions of the underwriting agreement among us, the selling stockholders and the underwriters, the selling stockholders have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of our common stock listed next to its name in the following table:
+Subject to the terms and conditions of the underwriting agreement among us, the selling stockholders and the underwriters, we and the selling stockholders have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, at the public offering price less the underwriting discounts and commissions set forth on the cover page of this prospectus, the number of shares of our common stock listed next to its name in the following table:

+Number

-Name Number of shares
+Name of shares

 J.P.
-Morgan Securities Inc.
+Morgan Securities LLC

 Goldman, Sachs & Co.

 Barclays Capital Inc.

 Morgan Stanley & Co.
 Incorporated

+PNC Capital Markets LLC

 Raymond James & Associates, Inc.

 Wells Fargo Securities, LLC

 Total

-The underwriters are committed to purchase all the shares of our common stock offered by the selling stockholders if they purchase any shares.
+The underwriters are committed to purchase all the shares of our common stock offered by us and the selling stockholders if they purchase any shares.
 The underwriting agreement also provides that if an underwriter defaults, the purchase commitments of non-defaulting underwriters may also be increased or the offering may be terminated.